HEEMO-95/DragKit/README.md

 ```
 Actions arguments

-Actions may have arguments, you can provide your own arugment to the action or leave it empty for defualt, see for example 'go_back' action :
+Actions may have arguments, you can provide your own arguments to the action or leave it empty for default, see for example 'go_back' action:
 ``` python
 def go_back(point=(0,0,20),yaw=0):